Sign up to our newsletter to earn a 10% discount code on your next purchase!

 Heat and massage therapy provide a lot of the same benefits, and when used together, they increase each other’s advantages.
-Those seeking the relaxing effects of these conjunctive therapies often opt for a hot stone massages, get a shoulder rub before a warm bath or use heated massage pads.
+Those seeking the relaxing effects of these conjunctive therapies often opt for a hot stone massage, get a shoulder rub before a warm bath or use heated massage pads.
 Now with our MojiHeat Heated Massage Ball and Roller you can experience the same positive results from the heat-massage combination without a lot of expense.
 The benefits you can experience from heat and massage are:

 Like heat, massage therapy also targets flexibility, and you may benefit from using the two together.
 According to Massage Today, it’s the inflexible muscles and soft tissue that cause limited mobility and elevated pain.
 Massage therapists work to literally loosen these taut tendons and fascial planes, contributing to increased range of motion.

 Both heat and massage therapy may boost blood flow.
 The University of Rochester Medical Center explained heat therapy dilates the vessels, allowing blood to more easily stream through the veins.
 This makes heat therapy ideal for treating chronic conditions like arthritis or long-term injuries, so more oxygen can get to healing tissue.
 Massage therapy boosts circulation in a similar way.
 Researchers from the University of Illinois at Chicago found that massage therapy actually changes the way blood vessels work on a systematic level – not just at the site of the muscle injury – improving blood flow overall.

 Boost your circulatory health with massage and heat therapy.